biosyshack/bioinformatic-tools/README.md

 # Fasta Analyzer (Python)
 [fastaAnalyzer.py]
-Reads fasta files, calculates the GC content for each DNA sequence and translates the latter into protein sequences
+Reads fasta files, calculates the GC content for each DNA sequence and translates the latter into protein sequences.

 # interactivePCA (R)
 [interactivePCA.R]